AshwiniKuradyUpadhya/CS157C-team2/README.md

 # CS157C-team2

+## Overview

+This is a housing website named as "The Sunshine" Apartments.
+The front end is designed by using HTML, CSS, Javascript.
+DynamoDB is chosen as a backend database and Server-side application is written in DJango(Python) framework.
+We used Boto3 libraries to communicate with Dynamo DB database to make the application responsive.
+The application is listening on local port: 8080 when we run the command for manage.py from the terminal.

-## Info
+## Project Structure

 AWS CLI installed with aws configuration for dynamoDB webservices.

 By creating a Django project, Django creates a config directory for the project called "residential portal" which consists of files such as "_init_.py", "asgi.py", "settings.py", "urls.py", "wsgi.py"

 We created an app directory called "dashboard" which consists of all files required for the main application of our project such as "_init_.py", "admins.py", "apps.py", "models.py", "tests.py", "urls.py" and "view.py"

 dashboard/template/portal is where the .html files go.
-(Need to update img srcs with the django templating syntax) As of now, created .html files are as below:
+.html files are as below:

 amenities.html
+amenities_reservation.html
 dashboard.html
-faq.html
+employeepage.html
+FAQ.html
 floorplans.html
 gallery.html
+importantn_numbers.html
 index.html
-info.html
-login.html(not in use as of now) maintenance.html pay.html
-request.html(copy of maintenance page -  not in use as of now) style.css( not in use - as of now) userpage.html
+maintenance.html
+pay.html
+payment_redirect.html
+userpage.html